lwshakib/edge-build-and-deploy/README.md

 # Edge Build and Deploy 🚀

-A high-performance deployment platform that clones Git repositories, builds them using Bun, and serves them via a custom reverse proxy.
+A high-performance deployment platform that clones Git repositories, builds them locally using Docker, and serves them via a custom reverse proxy from a local storage.

 ## 🏗️ Architecture

 - **Web Dashboard**: Next.js app to manage projects and deployments.
-- **Server**: Node.js/Express backend handling orchestration and ECS task management.
+- **Server**: Node.js/Express backend that triggers local Docker builds.
-- **Build Container**: A specialized Docker container that builds projects and uploads to S3.
+- **Build Container**: A specialized container that builds projects and saves outputs to a shared `bucket` folder.
-- **Custom Reverse Proxy**: Maps subdomains to S3 outputs for ultra-fast serving.
+- **Custom Reverse Proxy**: Maps subdomains to the local `bucket` folder for ultra-fast serving.
-- **Infrastructure**: Kafka (logs), PostgreSQL (data), Redis (cache), ClickHouse (analytics), S3 (storage).
+- **Infrastructure**: Kafka (logs), PostgreSQL (data), ClickHouse (analytics), MailHog (email).

 ---

-## 🏠 Local Development (Zero AWS)
+## 🏠 Local Development (No AWS Required)

-You can run the entire stack on your local machine using **Docker Compose** and **LocalStack**.

 ### 1. Prerequisites

 - Docker & Docker Compose
 - Bun (for local testing)
-- AWS CLI Local (optional, for debugging S3/ECS locally)

 ### 2. Spin up the Infrastructure